 Study spaces can be booked up to two weeks in advance.
 You will require your smartcard to access the building before 9am and after 5pm.

 Once we have reached the set amount of users at any one time we cannot admit anyone else.

 As a courtesy and to free up the limited spaces available to other users, please cancel your booking if your plans change.
 When you make a booking, you are sent an e-mail confirmation which includes a cancellation link.

 You will be able to:

 - book a study space.
-At launch the ground floor will have 13 PCs, 4 Macs and 15 study spaces.
+We have 145 PCs, 7 Macs and 58 study spaces available.

-- book a height adjustable desk with PC.
+- book a height adjustable desk with a PC or Mac

 - use the printing, scanning and photocopying facilities.
 If you require additional printing credits, these can only be purchased online.